PebbleCat-Studios/WebVR-Chat/README.md

 <p>ㅤㅤYour feedback is key to the success of this!
 Also, just testing this is good enough for me.
 IF your an A-Frame developer, and you want to post a world on this, let me know at E-Mail (pebblecatstudios@gmail.com) or Discord (PebbleCat) [Links Below].
 If you also know how to use Networked-aframe, you'd be a big help if you could help me with some stuff.</p>

+<h1>Did you create everything?</h1>

+<p>As I wish I did, no. I used assets from the internet and each world should have an easy-to-find credits button witch includes full credits to all assets I used.
+Sence world #00002 is WIP, their isnt a credits page on that, but will be implamented soon. :3</p>

 <h1>In Game Images</h1>